Patriarchy, Entitlement and Sexual division of labour:

 CONTEMPORARY VIEWS ON all three facets

 According to functionalists in sociology, to perform the functions of the family and the continuity of it, males and females have been assigned separate roles.
 This results in social differentiation.
-Here, the primary role of homemaker was given to the female as she is the child bearer and the male is assigned the role of the bread earner.
+Here, the primary role of homemaker was given to the female as she is the child-bearer and the male is assigned the role of the bread earner.

-Conflict sociologists insist that men in the society were primarily the owners of private property and this led to them depriving a woman of their rights as the woman was primarily dependent on a man (father, male kin or husband) for living.
+Conflict sociologists insist that men in the society were primarily the owners of private property and this led to them depriving a woman of their rights as the woman was primarily dependent on a man (father, male kin, or husband) for a living.
 This led to their loss of economic independence and wealth.

 Historians state that the war engaging behavior of mankind, where women were considered biologically weaker and were assigned a more domestic role.
 Women were considered as breeders and this led to polygamy in several societies and religions.